MeV Sterile Neutrino in light of the Cabibbo-Angle Anomaly: Introduction

 Since the size of $|V_{ub}|^2$ is significantly smaller than uncertainties of the other components \cite{Charles:2004jd,UTfit:2022hsi}, the deficit is essentially inherent in the two-generation Cabibbo angle.
 Hence, it is referred to as the {\em Cabibbo angle anomaly}~(CAA) \cite{Grossman:2019bzp,Coutinho:2019aiy}.
 On the other hand, the ordinary CKM unitarity triangle (in $B$-meson decays) corresponds to $(V^\dag V)_{31}=0$, which is currently consistent with the SM prediction within the experimental errors \cite{UTfit:2022hsi}.
 The representative measurements specific to the $(V V^\dag)_{11}$ unitarity test are: the superallowed nuclear $\beta$ decay and the neutron decay for $|V_{ud}|$; the kaon decays such as $K \to \pi \ell \nu$, $K \to \mu \nu$, and tau hadronic decays for $|V_{us}|$ and their ratio $|V_{us}/V_{ud}|$.
 The recent global fit of them and assessment of the deficit of $(V V^\dag)_{11}$ have been performed in Refs.~\cite{Cirigliano:2022yyo,Crivellin:2022rhw}.

 There have been several attempts to resolve this anomaly by TeV-scale new physics models \cite{Belfatto:2019swo,Coutinho:2019aiy,Cheung:2020vqm,Crivellin:2020lzu,Crivellin:2020ebi,Kirk:2020wdk,Crivellin:2021njn,Belfatto:2021jhf,Bryman:2021teu,Cirigliano:2022yyo,Crivellin:2022rhw,Belfatto:2023tbv,Endo:2020tkb,Capdevila:2020rrl,Li:2020wxi,Crivellin:2020oup,Crivellin:2020klg,Felkl:2021qdn,Branco:2021vhs,Marzocca:2021azj,Buras:2021btx,Crivellin:2021bkd,Cirigliano:2021yto,Blennow:2022yfm}.
 In this article, we develop deeper the extensions of neutrino sector concerning the anomaly.
 Our findings uniquely suggest that the CAA might be pointing to an intermediate mass scale for new particles, specifically, a sterile neutrino at the MeV scale that mixes with the electron-type neutrino~\cite{Bryman:2019bjg,Kitahara:2023kmh}.
 This scenario could arise because all the relevant precision measurements use (semi-)leptonic decays and involve neutrinos, considering that theoretical and experimental uncertainties of these decays are well managed.
 As we will show, the MeV sterile neutrino could be the underlying cause of the anomaly seemingly in the quark sector quantities.
-It's worth noting that several studies have indicated that the CAA is not easily resolved by heavy or massless sterile neutrinos~\cite{Coutinho:2019aiy,Blennow:2022yfm, Li:2020wxi}.
+It is worth noting that several studies have indicated that the CAA is not easily resolved by heavy or massless sterile neutrinos~\cite{Coutinho:2019aiy,Blennow:2022yfm, Li:2020wxi}.

 In the next section, we delve into the contributions of sterile neutrinos to the observables for the CAA.
-In section~\ref{sec:constraint}, we summarize and discuss the current constraints on the favored parameter region, and conclude in section~\ref{sec:conclusion}.
+In Sec.~\ref{sec:constraint}, we summarize and discuss the current constraints on the favored parameter region, and conclude in Sec.~\ref{sec:conclusion}.